The Island of Doctor Moreau: Plot

 Prendick awakes the next morning with the previous night's activities fresh in his mind.
 Seeing that the door to Moreau's operating room has been left unlocked, he walks in to find a humanoid form lying in bandages on the table before he is ejected by a shocked and angry Moreau.
-He believes that Moreau has been vivisecting humans and that he is the next test subject.
+He believes that Moreau has been vivisecting humans to turn into half-animals, and that he is the next test subject.
 He flees into the jungle where he meets an Ape-Man who takes him to a colony of similarly half-human/half-animal creatures including a Sloth-Man.
-Their leader is a large grey unspecified creature named the Sayer of the Law who has him recite a strange litany called the Law that involves prohibitions against bestial behaviour and praise for Moreau.
+Their leader is a large grey unspecified creature named the Sayer of the Law who has him recite a strange litany called the Law that involves prohibitions against bestial behaviour and praise for Moreau:

 Suddenly, Dr. Moreau bursts into the colony looking for Prendick, but Prendick escapes to the jungle.
 He makes for the ocean where he plans to drown himself rather than allow Moreau to experiment on him.
 Moreau explains that the creatures called the Beast Folk were not formerly men, but rather animals.
 Prendick returns to the enclosure where Moreau explains that he has been on the island for eleven years and has been striving to make a complete transformation of an animal to a human.
 He explains that while he is getting closer to perfection, his subjects have a habit of reverting to their animal form and behaviour.
 Moreau regards the pain he inflicts as insignificant and an unavoidable side effect in the name of his scientific experiments.
 He also states that pain is an animalistic instinct that one who is truly human cannot have, cutting his thigh with a penknife with no apparent reaction, to further prove his point.

 One day, Prendick and Montgomery encounter a half-eaten rabbit.
 Since eating flesh and tasting blood are strong prohibitions, Dr. Moreau calls an assembly of the Beast Folk and identifies the Leopard-Man (the same one that chased Prendick the first time he wandered into the jungle) as the transgressor.
 Knowing that he will be sent back to Dr. Moreau's compound for more painful sessions of vivisection, the Leopard-Man flees.
 Eventually, the group corners him in some undergrowth, but Prendick takes pity and shoots him to spare him from further suffering.
 Prendick also believes that although the Leopard-Man was seen breaking several laws, such as drinking water bent down like an animal, chasing men (Prendick), and running on all fours, the Leopard-Man was not solely responsible for the deaths of the rabbits.
 It was also the Hyena-Swine, the next most dangerous Beast Man on the island.
 Dr. Moreau is furious that Prendick killed the Leopard-Man but can do nothing about the situation.